TheOdinProject/curriculum/react/more-react-concepts/managing-state-with-context-api/managing-state-with-context-api.md

 <a name="context-api-benefits"></a>
 In the `Header` component, we used `useContext()` to access `cartItems` from the `ShopContext`.
 Similarly, in the `ProductDetail` component, we can use the `products` and `addToCart` function.

 With this implementation, we no longer need to pass down props from the `App` component to the `Header` and `ProductDetail` components.
-The `Header` and `ProductDetail` components can simply access the `cartItems` state and `addToCart` function from the `CartContext`.
+The `Header` and `ProductDetail` components can simply access the `cartItems` state and `addToCart` function from the `ShopContext`.

 Overall, the implementation of the Context API has allowed for a more efficient, cleaner, and streamlined way of passing down data across multiple components.
 By using the `createContext()` function and the `useContext()` hook, we can easily pass down state and functions to child components without the need for prop drilling.
 It's also more centralized since we're keeping our data in a single location.
 All of these make our code easier to reason about.